|

 prisoner grievances.

-M.S.S.W., University of Louisville.
-Nearly 30 years experience in social
+LINDA MURRAY M.S.S.W., University of Louisville.
+Over 30 years experience in social

 services including adult protection and child protection.
-Currently with
+Former Project

 TAMELA R. PUMPHREY

-University) and B.A. in Psychology (University of Louisville).
-Over 30
+Development (Webster University) and B.A. in Psychology (University of

-years of combined experience in the areas of training, counseling,
+Louisville).
+Over 30 years of combined experience in the areas of training,

 30 years as owner/manager of $17 million food distribution company.